-The bass is a backbone of audio realism in the home theater.
+The bass is the backbone of audio realism in the home theater.
 Perfecting it will bring many good changes to the system.
 Whether it is music, movies, or games, they all need that thumping effect for boosting that realism factor.
 So, what should LPF for LFE be set at for the maximum effects?

-The LPF for LFE should be set to 120Hz because at this setting the subwoofer will fire accurate and deep bass.
+At A Glance: The LPF for LFE should be set to 120Hz because at this setting the subwoofer will fire accurate and deep bass.
 After all, the subwoofers’ drivers are not made for playing frequencies above 120Hz.

 Keep reading as we will discuss many more aspects of this and I will also answer the most related questions about setting up the subwoofer.